Why Documentary?

 -

-We have some amazing talent that can take the next step and we’re going to do our best to help them.
+We have some amazing talent that can take the next step and we wanted to do our best to help them.
 Because women support and champion other women, our first priority was to establish a new mentoring and development programme where some of Scotland’s best female filmmakers could pass on their knowledge to emerging talent.
-We’re thrilled to announce that this programme, called New Voices, launched in July 2020 and is very successful in building the confidence, contacts and industry knowledge of our female documentary filmmakers.
-Some of the outcomes for the first group of nine New Voices participants include:
+In response to this, The New Voices Talent Development programme was launched in July 2020 and a second edition ran in October 2021.
+The programme has been very successful in building the confidence, contacts and industry knowledge of our female documentary filmmakers.
+Some of the outcomes for the 19 New Voices participants include:

 -